University of Kent: School of Economicshttps://www.kent.ac.uk/economics/prospective/postgraduate/index.html

 Our Economics faculty includes leading researchers in many fields, including macroeconomics, labour and development economics, microeconomic theory and agri-environmental economics.
 All students will receive expert supervision by a research-active member of staff.
 PhD students also contribute to the teaching and research activity of the School, participate in seminars, present their own work and become members of our research centres and groups: the Macroeconomics, Growth and History Centre (MaGHiC), the Centre for Agri-Environmental Studies (CEAS) and the Microeconomics Research Group.

 The School of Economics provides dedicated resources for all postgraduate students, with office space and access to computers and specialist software, plus extensive collections in the University’s Templeman Library.
 All postgraduate students benefit from the comprehensive facilities on the green and attractive Canterbury campus for sport, arts and culture, medical needs, shops and eating facilities.
 Woolf College on campus is dedicated for postgraduate use, combining residential accommodation and social space.

-The University allocates £7 million from its own funds and attracts an additional £2 million to provide a variety of scholarships and funds for more than 500 postgraduate students in any one year.
+The University allocates £11 million to provide a variety of scholarships and funds for more than 500 postgraduate students in any one year.
 These range from research student scholarships, through to location-specific funding, sport and music scholarships, and funding specifically for overseas fee-paying students.